-TLC will review academic credits for all students including military and will apply transfer credits if applicable.
+TLC will review academic credits for all students including military and will apply transfer credits from an accredited institution, if applicable.
 Credit transferring within TLC programs is allowed with a passing grade of 70% or better for courses completed within the past five years.